svgeesus/ondesModulaire/README.md

 this project (as opposed to kits or designs made by others).

 It will also document the controllers I am making (and the speakers, if I end up making any of those).
+They keyboard controller is started, partly working.

 Lastly, this repository houses resources (screenshots, recordings, notes) related to ongoing experiments to find the best emulation.